camunda/camunda-docs/docs/components/connectors/custom-built-connectors/connector-sdk.md

 [AssertTrue](https://jakarta.ee/specifications/bean-validation/2.0/bean-validation_2.0.html#builtinconstraints-asserttrue)
 constraint that you can use to ensure boolean attributes are enabled.

-The nature of the bean validation API allows to also use this annotation on methods.
-Those usually are the getter methods for boolean attributes.
+The nature of the bean validation API allows to also use this annotation on methods; those are usually better methods for boolean attributes.
 However, there doesn't have to be a related boolean attribute in an object in order to validate a method constraint.
 Thus, you can use this constraint to also write manual validation logic in a method that returns a boolean value and starts with `is`.